“How to Find the Right Landscape Architect for YOU…”

 Enjoying the great outdoors also means exposure to prying eyes.
 For outdoor kitchens in urban and suburban areas, creating an outdoor space that preserves privacy is a must.
 The purpose of an outdoor kitchen is to escape the confines of a home.
 Why ruin this goal with retaining walls that only re-create the feeling of being indoors?
 This is why living privacy screens, or green walls, have become so popular.
 For year-round privacy and effective coverage, a professional landscape architect has the knowledge to select evergreens that are hardy enough to withstand the rigors of plunging temperatures.
 You can enjoy your patio pleasures year-round in the sanctuary of a private, outdoor space.

 Landscaping is not just about flowerbeds and decorative shrubs.
-Often, an outdoor space will feature potted plants that define separation between the patio and garden area.
-These subtle barriers allow for smooth transition between a sheltered outdoor patio and the actual exposed green space beyond.
+Often, an outdoor space will feature potted plants that define the separation between the patio and the garden area.
+These subtle barriers allow for a smooth transition between a sheltered outdoor patio and the actual exposed green space beyond.
 A professional landscape architect will have the eye of an artist.
 Who wants an outdoor space simply lined with pots all in a row displaying the same variety of vegetation?
 Fine outdoor living deserves texture and variation of color that is pleasing to the eye, mimicking the biodiversity of nature.

-A private herb garden is the perfect accompaniment to an outdoor kitchen.
+A private herb garden is a perfect accompaniment to an outdoor kitchen.
 Delight the culinary hobbyist in the household with a nearby garden feature playing host to fresh basil, chives, marjoram or oregano.
 Even shrubs can be more than just decorative.
 For instance, there are varieties of Rosemary hardy enough to survive harsh winter weather.
-What could be more delicious on a kabob skewer than an entree seasoned with garden fresh herbs?
+What could be more delicious on a kabob skewer than an entree seasoned with garden-fresh herbs?
 Delight guests with iced tea or mojitos that have mint plucked right before their eyes.
 Imagine relaxing before bedtime with a cup of herbal tea crafted from lavender freshly harvested.
 A landscape architect can design a culinary garden that is as fully functional as it is beautiful.

-Don't underestimate the skill of a landscape architect as being limited to stone, flora and fauna.
-Designing the perfect lighting features to complement nighttime outdoor entertainment and romantic patio evenings are all elements of a professional landscape designer's expertise.
-Lighting needs go far beyond the function of illuminating a path for safe travel through hours of darkness.
+Don’t underestimate the skill of a landscape architect as being limited to stone, flora, and fauna.
+Designing the perfect lighting features to complement nighttime outdoor entertainment and romantic patio evenings are all elements of a professional landscape designer’s expertise.
+Lighting needs to go far beyond the function of illuminating a path for safe travel through hours of darkness.

-Lighting also serves to create a desired mood.
+Lighting also serves to create the desired mood.
 A landscape professional is experienced in arranging outdoor lighting features that are perfectly suited for the relaxed ambiance of garden evenings.
 Festive rope lighting, chandeliers, landscape spotlights, soft path lighting, all work together to create an aura of outdoor living that can be safely navigated and gently enjoyed even on a moonless night.
 It is easy to appreciate the kind of expertise that can design illumination perfection.
 However, when extreme weather strikes and garden lighting systems continue to work flawlessly, a new appreciation for landscape professionals is discovered.

 The enjoyment of outdoor living pleasures, particularly dining, speaks of a return to a simpler life with a bit of indulgent luxury.
 Quite often, this desire is inspired by an awareness of how green spaces affect the human psyche, improving quality of life by reducing stress.
 Appreciation of green spaces also denotes an awareness of how important it is to respect and preserve the nature which surrounds us and supports us.
 Garden landscaping that features high maintenance design is counter-intuitive to all of these personal elements.
 A landscape architect experienced in sustainable design can increase the visual impact of an outdoor kitchen landscape while at the same time minimizing negative impacts upon the surrounding native environment.
-Specialized green services can provide organic maintenance of plantings, introduce insects that are beneficial, design a rainwater collection system and install irrigation systems that conserve water with low-flow features.
-Selection of native plant species to incorporate throughout flowerbeds and patio urns results in an eco-friendly environment that is naturally accustomed to local seasonal changes.
+Specialized green services can provide organic maintenance of plantings, introduce insects that are beneficial, design a rainwater collection system, and install irrigation systems that conserve water with low-flow features.
+The selection of native plant species to incorporate throughout flowerbeds and patio urns results in an eco-friendly environment that is naturally accustomed to local seasonal changes.
 In short, sustainable design contributes to the simplicity craved by those who enjoy an outdoor kitchen.

 Even an avid gardening hobbyist can appreciate the services of a professional landscape company.
 In addition to the initial investment of creating the perfect outdoor living space is the ongoing maintenance to protect this initial investment.
 Oversight by certified horticulturists is invaluable when you consider the innumerable plant species that exist throughout a landscape layout and the varied conditions and needs of individual plants.
 Rather than fret and worry over your garden, enjoy it.
-Entrust seasonal pruning, fertilizing, snow and ice management and removal of those pesky weeds to professionals.
+Entrust seasonal pruning, fertilizing, snow and ice management, and removal of those pesky weeds to professionals.

 Perhaps the greatest service a professional landscape company can provide for a prized outdoor kitchen is winterizing all features in order to protect them throughout the worst that Mother Nature can throw at them.
 Water lines should be drained properly, appliances will need special attention, cabinet surfaces will require protective treatments and appropriate covers will be necessary for certain features.
 Proper winterization to preserve your investment is a tall order that is best undertaken by professionals who are experienced and properly equipped.

 To design the outdoor kitchen of your dreams, or to partner with professionals for ongoing maintenance, please contact us.
-As nationally recognized, award-winning experts, we are the leaders in the industry of luxury outdoor living and have the talent, skill and qualifications to manage your project successfully.
+As nationally recognized, award-winning experts, we are the leaders in the industry of luxury outdoor living and have the talent, skill, and qualifications to manage your project successfully.